 - Art expands imagination, enhances creativity and develops adaptability Art develops creative dispositions such as curiosity, openness and reflectiveness.
-By cultivating tolerance for - Art develops creative dispositions such as curiosity, openness and reflectiveness.
-By cultivating tolerance for ambiguity, developing ability to see from multiple perspectives and to adapt flexibly across different contexts, art develops critical, adaptive and inventive thinking competencies that drive innovation.
-Through the study of art, students develop capacity to observe closely, explore, engage, persist, evaluate, reflect and take risks to stretch themselves beyond what they currently know and can do, nurturing a sense of agency.
-They learn to imagine and to envision. - Art builds students' capacity to critically discern and process visual information and communicate effectively Art develops students' communication and information skills.
+By cultivating tolerance for ambiguity, developing ability to see from multiple perspectives1 and to adapt flexibly across different contexts2, art develops critical, adaptive and inventive thinking competencies that drive innovation.
+Through the study of art, students develop capacity to observe closely, explore, engage, persist, evaluate, reflect and take risks to stretch themselves beyond what they currently know and can do, nurturing a sense of agency. - Art builds students' capacity to critically discern and process visual information, and communicate effectively Art develops students' communication and information skills.
 It develops students' confidence and skills to express themselves.
 The study of art hones sensorial perception and provides understanding of visual elements, aesthetics and art history.
 Art develops skills in handling various media and tools and builds key foundational capacities such as the ability to make meaning, create and communicate through visual media. - Art fosters students' sense of identity, culture, and place in society Art encompasses important ways of knowing and learning about self, others and the world around us.
 It is a form of language through which meaning is generated and cultural identities are formed.
 It provides an avenue for students to develop self and social awareness, appreciate our unique Singaporean forms of expression that are anchored on national values, as well as understand and appreciate cultures and traditions beyond a local context.
 This enables them to develop respect for self and others, to appreciate diversity and to cultivate global and cross-cultural literacy.